William Macready: Personal life

-He married twice, firstly in 1823 to Catherine Frances Atkins (died 1852).
+Macready married twice, firstly in 1823 to Catherine Frances Atkins (died 1852).
 Of a numerous family of children only one son and one daughter survived.
 In 1860, aged 67, he married the 23 year old Cecile Louise Frederica Spencer (1827–1908), by whom he had a son, Cecil Frederick Nevil Macready, known as "Nevil", who would become a General in the British Army, and a baronet.
-Macready's son from his second marriage was General Sir Nevil Macready, a distinguished British Army officer as was his brother, Major Edward Nevil Macready, who commanded the Light Company of the 30th Regiment of Foot in the closing stages of the Battle of Waterloo.
+Macready's brother, Major Edward Nevil Macready, commanded the Light Company of the 30th Regiment of Foot in the closing stages of the Battle of Waterloo.

-His daughter, Catherine Frances Macready, was a minor Victorian poet.
+Macready's daughter, Catherine Frances Macready, was a minor Victorian poet.
 Her book, Leaves From the Olive Mount, published by Chapman & Hall in 1860, began with a one-page dedication poem, 'To My Father'.
 Writer Rowena Farre (Daphne Lois Macready) was a great-granddaughter of William Macready.

 Upon his death, William Macready's remains were deposited in the catacomb below the Anglican Chapel at Kensal Green Cemetery.

 Evaluation and legacy

 According to the Encyclopædia Britannica Eleventh Edition:

 When Macready retired, Alfred Tennyson dedicated the following verse to him:

 In 1927, the Cheltenham Local Tablets Committee placed a bronze tablet at No. 6 Wellington Square recording Macready's residence there from 1860 to 1873.

+The London County Council affixed a blue plaque to Macready's birthplace, 45 Stanhope Street, Regent's Park on 25 June 1928.
+The house was subsequently demolished, the plaque being donated to the Theatre Museum c1965, the object passing to the V&A in 2007.